ClockSelect/myevic/README.md

   Coils may vary by +/-10% in resistance to still be recognized, and two different coils within 10% won't be distinguished.
   The coils memory can be erased in the Coils >> Manage >> Zero All menu item (see below).

-* SS316 Temperature Control:
-  TCR value of TEMP SS mode has been changed.
-This may mess up your usual temperature setting while vaping on SS316 coils.
-See at the end of this document for more information.

 * Menus:
   Menus accessed by pressing Fire and Right button have been completely revamped.
 See below for new menus description.